-Sensors in the All New SimpliSafe system will issue errors when they fail to check in with the Base Station for more than 24 hours.
+Sensors in our latest SimpliSafe system will issue errors when they fail to check in with the Base Station for more than 24 hours.
 This issue is generally caused by one of the following:

 - The device was programmed when your system was ordered, but was never installed.
 If you have extra sensors which are still boxed up and were not installed, be sure to remove them under the “Devices” menu in your Keypad.

 - The battery or batteries in the device issuing the error need to be replaced.